 Pension rules and duties are moving too.
-The UK’s Pension Schemes Bill and related guidance have pushed discussion about trustee duties, retirement outcomes and the expectation that savers get a clear route to an income in retirement rather than just a pot.
-For advisers who specialise in retirement planning, this means closer engagement with trustees, clearer documentation of recommendations and attention to any statutory shifts that affect retirement solutions.
+The UK’s Pension Schemes Bill and accompanying guidance has moved the conversation around trustee responsibilities, retirement scenarios and the assumption that savers should receive a clear path to retirement income rather than a pot.
+For advisers who focus on retirement solutions, this means engaging more with, and documenting recommendations to trustees, and being alert to any statutory changes that could have an impact on producing their solutions.

 Digital advice platforms, algorithmic suitability checks and robo-advice increase access but also create new supervisory questions.
 Big Four outlooks emphasise that firms must prove their governance over models and data, from model validation to how algorithms explain recommendations to consumers.
 Regulators will expect model risk management, robust data controls and evidence that automation does not undermine personalised suitability.
 At the same time, technology offers advisers better tools for record-keeping, suitability workflows and monitoring client outcomes, so the compliance burden can become an efficiency gain if handled well.